Want to drive the Iceland Ring Road?

-With our small population and mountainous terrain, we don’t have a huge about of roads in Iceland, but the ones we do have are epic.
-Sweeping landscapes, tunnels through mountains, and glorious waterfalls litter the country, and one of the best ways to see them is on the iconic Route 1, Iceland’s ring road.
+With our small population and mountainous terrain, we don’t have a huge amount of roads in Iceland, but the ones we do have are epic.
+Sweeping landscapes, tunnels through mountains, and glorious waterfalls litter the country, and one of the best ways to see them is on the Iceland Ring Road.

-How much time does driving the ring road take?
+How much time does driving the Iceland ring road take?

 Theoretically, you can complete the ring road in about 15 – 17 hours, but we really don’t recommend this.
-Even in a long weekend your time would be better spent enjoying one area, like the stunning Westfjords or the Golden Circle.
-In order to drive the ring road you need at least a week, and if you have longer then so much the better!
+Even on a long weekend your time would be better spent enjoying one area, like the stunning Westfjords or the Golden Circle.
+To drive the ring road you need at least a week, and if you have longer then so much the better!